 External traffic (to public IPs) and Datadog Agent traffic is shown by default.
 To narrow down your view, you can choose to toggle off the

 Unresolved source and destination tags are marked as

 N/A. A traffic source or destination endpoint may be unresolved because:

-Use the Show Unresolved Flows toggle in the upper right corner of the data table to filter out flows with unresolved (
+Use the Show N/A (Unresolved Traffic) toggle in the upper right corner of the data table to filter out aggregate connections with unresolved (

 N/A) sources or destinations.

 Select any row from the data table to see associated logs, traces, and processes for a given source <=> destination aggregate connection: